Rødøya, Alstahaug

-Rødøya or Røøya is an island in Alstahaug Municipality in Nordland county, Norway.
+Rødøya is an island in Alstahaug Municipality in Nordland county, Norway.
 The 7.3 km2 island lies at the mouth of the Vefsnfjorden and the Halsfjorden.
 The island is home to 23 people (in 2017), living mostly on the southern part of the island.

 The island is mountainous, especially in the north where the 307 m tall mountain Rødøyfjellet is located.
 The island is made up of a red-weathered serpentinite and chromium.
 The name of the island literally means "red island" in the Norwegian language, a name that was given because of the red color of the rocks.

 The island is only accessible by boat and there are car ferry connections to the villages of Stokka and Forvika on the mainland in Vevelstad Municipality.
 There are also ferry connections to the nearby islands of Mindlandet (to the west) and Tjøtta (to the north).
 The ferry service from Vevelstad-Rødøya-Mindlandet-Tjøtta is included as part of the Norwegian County Road 17, a main highway on the Helgeland coast.